ChaggiSatti/Resources-Placement-Internship-Prep/README.md

 - **recursion.pdf**: Notes on Recursion principles and problems.

 ## 🚀 How to use
-Feel free to download and read through these PDFs to prepare for technical interviews or brush up on fundamental computer science concepts.
+Feel free to download and read through these PDFs to prepare for technical interviews.